nullquant/ComfyUI-BrushNet/README.md

 My contribution is limited to the ComfyUI adaptation, and all credit goes to the authors of the paper.

+## Updates

+Apr 28, 2014.
+Another rework, sorry for inconvenience.
+But now BrushNet is native to ComfyUI.
+Famous cubiq's [IPAdapter Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus) is now working with BrushNet!
+I hope... :) Please, report any bugs you found.

+Apr 18, 2024.
+Complete rework, no more custom `diffusers` library.
+It is possible to use LoRA models.

+Apr 11, 2024.
+Initial commit.

 ## Installation